ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-navigation-bar-partial/README.md

 If all is working well, you should now see the links above your forms and know that your partial is rendering!

-Now that we have the partial working for our `sign-up` and `sign-in` pages we can render it onto our site index page and the site landing page as well.
+Now that we have the partial working for our `sign-up` and `sign-in` pages we can render it onto our site index page and the site homepage as well.

 First, let's add the partial to our site's homepage: